testosteron-torsten/nextjs-test/SECURITY.md

 2. Describe how you configured a CSP for your project.

 We used the next-secure-headers package.
 This package allows us to set various security-related headers, including CSP.
+Config is in our secure-headers.config.js.

 3. Describe if/how your Database-Layer is vulnerable to SQL Injection and what you need to avoid to be safe.